-- 2Department of Family and Community Medicine, Baylor College of Medicine, United States
+- 1Department of Family and Community Medicine, Baylor College of Medicine, Houston, TX, United States

-- 3Faculty of Epidemiology and Population Health, London School of Hygiene and Tropical Medicine, United Kingdom
+- 2Faculty of Infectious and Tropical Diseases, London School of Hygiene and Tropical Medicine, London, United Kingdom

-Tetanus is a vaccine-preventable acute disease manifested by instability of motor system and autonomic nervous system and is caused by a highly potent neurotoxin produced by the spore-forming bacterium Clostridium tetani that thrives in an anaerobic environment (1, 2) The spores of Clostridium tetani are ubiquitous, found in soil and environment, and can contaminate wounds and abrasions.
+Tetanus is a vaccine-preventable acute disease manifested by instability of motor system and autonomic nervous system and is caused by a highly potent neurotoxin produced by the spore-forming bacterium Clostridium tetani that thrives in an anaerobic environment (1, 2).
+The spores of C. tetani are ubiquitous, found in soil and environment, and can contaminate wounds and abrasions.
 All mammals on land are affected by tetanus, and there is variation in susceptibility to the disease (2).
-Historically, it has been documented that primates such as monkeys, apes and chimpanzees are more susceptible than carnivores (2, 3).
-In humans, the disease remains common in many low resource countries where it represents a major prevention challenge.
-And, although very rare in developed parts of world, it still presents a diagnostic and therapeutic challenge (2, 4).
+Historically, it has been documented that primates such as monkeys, apes, and chimpanzees are more susceptible than carnivores (2, 3).
+In humans, the disease remains common in many low-resource countries where it represents a major prevention challenge.
+Although very rare in developed parts of world, it still presents a diagnostic and therapeutic challenge (2, 4).

 Worldwide, tetanus contributes to a large proportion of maternal and neonatal deaths, estimated in 2008, to have caused approximately 180,000 deaths per year (1).
 In neonatal tetanus, the umbilical stump acts as an entry point for the bacteria after unhygienic delivery and cord care practices (2).
-In maternal tetanus, infection can occur after miscarriages, abortion, as well as un- clean and hygienic delivery practices.
-Prevention is carried out through vaccination with tetanus toxoid, but since the spores of Clostridium tetani are widespread in the environment, eradication is impossible.
-Therefore, the goal of global prevention strategies is to reach elimination of disease, rather than eradication (2, 5).
+In maternal tetanus, infection can occur after miscarriages, abortion, as well as unclean and hygienic delivery practices.
+Prevention is carried out through vaccination with tetanus toxoid, but since the spores of C. tetani are widespread in the environment, eradication is impossible.
+Therefore, the goal of global prevention strategies is to reach elimination of disease (2, 5).

 Maternal and Neonatal Tetanus Elimination

-Neonatal tetanus (confirmed case) is defined as “a neonate with the normal ability to suck and cry during the ﬁrst two days of life, and between 3 and 28 days of age cannot suck normally and becomes stiff or has spasms” (6).
+Neonatal tetanus (confirmed case) is defined as “a neonate with the normal ability to suck and cry during the first 2 days of life, and between 3 and 28 days of age cannot suck normally and becomes stiff or has spasms” (6).
 In the 1980s, even with the availability of cheap and effective prevention through maternal vaccination, high incidence rates were observed with high mortality (7).
-Hence the World Health Assembly, in 1988, passed a resolution to eliminate neonatal tetanus by the year 2000, a disease which at the time was estimated to kill 800,000 neonates a year.
-The elimination of neonatal tetanus was realized as a grave public health problem and was defined as fewer than one case per 1000 livebirths in every district or similar administrative unit in every country each year (8).
-By 1999, World Health Organization (WHO), United Nations Children's Fund (UNICEF) and United Nations Population Fund (UNFPA) re-launched their efforts to achieve the goal of neonatal tetanus elimination.
-Since neonatal tetanus depends mainly on immunization of mother during pregnancy, the goal of elimination of maternal tetanus (defined as tetanus during pregnancy or within 6 weeks of the end of pregnancy) was also added to this initiative which was then called “Maternal and Neonatal Tetanus Elimination Program”.
-The deadline for elimination was extended to 2005 and was set as the cut-off year to achieve this goal that later was again shifted to 2015 (8, 9).
+Hence, the World Health Assembly, in 1988, passed a resolution to eliminate neonatal tetanus by the year 2000, a disease that, at the time, was estimated to kill 800,000 neonates a year.
+The elimination of neonatal tetanus was realized as a grave public health problem and was defined as fewer than one case per 1,000 livebirths in every district or similar administrative unit in every country each year (8).
+By 1999, the World Health Organization (WHO), the United Nations Children's Fund (UNICEF), and the United Nations Population Fund (UNFPA) re-launched their efforts to achieve the goal of neonatal tetanus elimination.
+Since neonatal tetanus depends mainly on immunization of mother during pregnancy, the goal of elimination of maternal tetanus (defined as tetanus during pregnancy or within 6 weeks of the end of pregnancy) was also added to this initiative, which was then called “Maternal and Neonatal Tetanus Elimination Program.”
+The deadline for elimination was extended to 2005 and was set as the cutoff year to achieve this goal that later was again shifted to 2015 (8, 9).
 The fourth elimination goal for maternal and neonatal tetanus is now targeted for year 2020 (8).

-Neonatal tetanus is historically neglected las a health problem in developing countries (9).
-This is not only because it is a disease of poor that has been eliminated by many countries of the world, but for the reason that it can still pose a serious public health challenge in countries where the marginalized and displaced population sometimes lack a strong political representation e.g., Afghan refugees in Pakistan and some of the federally administered tribal areas bordering Pakistan and Afghanistan (18–21).
-Traditional attitudes of people in past such as considering deaths from neonatal tetanus as wish of God and viewing immunization campaigns with suspicion has likely contributed to the neglect in some regions of the world (9, 22, 23).
-Of late, natural disasters, armed conflicts and politically motivated fake vaccination programs by vested interests are other important factors that have disrupted a properly functioning public health infrastructure, and have caused additional challenges for global prevention and elimination strategies of childhood vaccine preventable diseases including neonatal tetanus (2, 24–27).
+Neonatal tetanus is historically neglected as a health problem in developing countries (9).
+This is not only because it is a disease of poor that has been eliminated by many countries of the world, but for the reason that it can still pose a serious public health challenge in countries where the marginalized and displaced population sometimes lack a strong political representation, e.g., Afghan refugees in Pakistan and some of the federally administered tribal areas bordering Pakistan and Afghanistan (18–21).
+Traditional attitudes of people in the past such as considering deaths from neonatal tetanus as wish of God and viewing immunization campaigns with suspicion have likely contributed to the neglect in some regions of the world (9, 22, 23).
+Of late, natural disasters, armed conflicts, and politically motivated fake vaccination programs by vested interests are other important factors that have disrupted a properly functioning public health infrastructure and have caused additional challenges for global prevention and elimination strategies of childhood vaccine preventable diseases including neonatal tetanus (2, 24–27).

-One of the two main strategies for eliminating neonatal tetanus and as a consequence maternal tetanus, is immunization.
+One of the two main strategies for eliminating neonatal tetanus and, as a consequence, maternal tetanus is immunization.
 Tetanus toxoid vaccine is available as a monovalent tetanus toxoid, a bivalent toxoid combined with diphtheria or reduced diphtheria toxoid content, or a trivalent vaccine combined with diphtheria and whole cell or acellular pertussis (DTP vaccine).
 Other vaccine combinations with hepatitis B, Hemophilus influenzae type b, and polio also exists (2, 30).
-As part of Expanded Program on Immunization, WHO has recommended three doses of DTP vaccine to an infant at 2, 3, and 4 months followed by boosters at 4 to 7 years and 15 years of age (2, 31).
+As part of the Expanded Program on Immunization, WHO has recommended three doses of DTP vaccine to an infant at 2, 3, and 4 months followed by boosters at 4–7 years and 15 years of age (2, 31).
 To prevent neonatal tetanus, maternal immunization is recommended with two doses of tetanus toxoid 4 weeks apart during pregnancy for women who have never been vaccinated or incompletely vaccinated.
-In order for long lasting maternal protection, a total of 5 doses should be given; a third dose should be given 6 months after the second dose and then two subsequent doses should be given 5 and 10 years later.
+In order for long-lasting maternal protection, a total of five doses should be given; a third dose should be given 6 months after the second dose and then two subsequent doses should be given 5 and 10 years later.
 Maternal vaccination provides protection for an estimated 84% of the neonates (8, 13).
 Figure 2 shows the percentage of maternal immunization coverage with two doses of tetanus toxoid vaccine from 1980 to 2018 in countries where neonatal tetanus is still a major public health problem.
-Since 2000, a decline is seen in reported cases of neonatal tetanus with this immunization coverage even though surveillance of cases may still be incomplete in resource limited countries.
+Since 2000, a decline is seen in reported cases of neonatal tetanus with this immunization coverage even though surveillance of cases may still be incomplete in resource-limited countries.

 Clean Birth Kits